 All of the costs are figured into the price.
-Society is not bearing the cost of water pollution, of antibiotic resistance, of food-borne illnesses, of crop subsidies, of subsidized oil and water--of all the hidden costs to the environment and the taxpayer that make cheap food seem cheap (--)
+Society is not bearing the cost of water pollution, of antibiotic resistance, of food-borne illnesses, of crop subsidies, of subsidized oil and water--of all the hidden costs to the environment and the taxpayer that make cheap food seem cheap (Pollan)

 It is shocking to know the detrimental effects of transporting food that is not locally grown.
 Think about it carefully.
 To ship food requires extra packaging, more fuel, and more handling with the product.
 The negative results of shipping food out ways the benefits.
 Our world is already facing the threats of global warming; therefore we should reflect on our actions and try to realize that our current practices are not going to lead to a “greener” future.

 So does buying organic help solve the environmental issues caused by shipping and packaging?
 Many people are under the impression that organic foods are the best option when given the choice.
 Though is it really?
 What if the item has to be shipped from across the country, or even sometimes on a multinational level?
 The transportation of foods can give off harmful emissions that affect the environment.
-TIME magazine journalist, John Cloud, writes the article "Eating Better Than Organic" aiming to understand if it is possible to live a life only eating local foods, what are the flaws of purchasing organic foods, and what the ecological effects of organic versus local foods is.
+TIME magazine journalist, John Cloud, writes the article "Eating Better Than Organic" aiming to understand if it is possible to live a life only eating local food, what are the flaws of purchasing organic foods, and what the ecological effects of organic versus local foods is.
 He carefully examines the problems with the transportation system of food.
 Cloud uses the term “petroleum miles” in order to describe how the amount of harmful pollutants is increased as miles increase when shipping food.
-He forwards Columbia University’s TIME reporter, Gussow, who discovered “that shipping a strawberry from California to New York requires 435 calories of fossil fuel but provides the eater with only 5 calories of nutrition” (----).
-The product may seem to appear healthier because it is certified organic; however, is it still risks harming our environment.
+Leda Meredith describes these food miles in her book The Locavore's Handbook: The Busy Person's Guide to Eating Local on a Budget.
+She states, “Those food miles require enormous amounts of fuel, not just to ship the food to us but also refrigerate the vehicles and the warehouses the food is stored in.
+The industrial food industry is one of the top two users of petroleum fuel…and accounts for 25 to 33 percent of climate change gases” (Meredith 28).
+This statement makes me reflect back on all the food that I have bought from supermarkets, as well as that frustrating moment at the supermarket in Palm Springs.
+Think about it, if you were to by an apple from your hometown, the miles that apple had to travel to get into your hands is probably very low.
+However, if you shipped an apple from Washington State, which many supermarkets do ship from other regions of the country or world, then that apple has traveled hundreds of miles more.